Sean Walker (racing driver): Personal life

-Sean is married to Karen, an ex model and fashion buyer, formerly for the Arcadia Group.
+Walker is married to Karen, an ex model and fashion buyer, formerly for the Arcadia Group.
 She is an acclaimed, award-winning. visual art photographic artist, under the name Honey J Walker.

 He suffered a serious stroke in 2014 and only survived without excessive brain damage because of his wife, Karen's early intervention.

-They have 3 children, 2 grandchildren and 3 dogs.
+They have three children, two grandchildren and three dogs.